Reynald Pedros: Managerial career

-On 2 June 2017, Pedros took over as head coach of Olympique Lyonnais Féminin.
+Pedros worked as president adviser at Orléans for two years.
+On 2 June 2017, he took over as head coach of Olympique Lyonnais Féminin.
 He led them to retain the Division 1 Féminine championship for the 12th and 13th time.
 He also succeeded in guiding the team to retaining the UEFA Women's Champions League for the 3rd and 4th time.

 In November 2020, Pedros became the coach of the Moroccan women's national team.
+This recruitment took place in the context of the effort made by the FRMF and its President Fouzi Lekjaa to develop women's football in Morocco, particularly mass football, with the aim of becoming a stronghold of women's football at continental and world level.
+His first tournament was the 2022 Women's Africa Cup of Nations, at which he guided Morocco to reach the final of the WAFCON for the first time in its only third appearance.
+This included a win on penalties win over African powerhouse Nigeria in the semi-finals, which was seen as a redemption for his penalty defeat in Euro 1996.

-This recruitment takes place in the context of the massive effort made by the FRMF and its President Fouzi Lekjaa to develop women's football in Morocco, particularly mass football, with the aim of becoming a stronghold of women's football at continental and world level.
-His first tournament was the 2022 Women's Africa Cup of Nations, which would mark a historic milestone as he guided Morocco to reach the final of the WAFCON for the first time in its only third appearance, including the famous penalty win over African titan Nigeria in the semi-finals, which was seen as a redemption for his penalty defeat in Euro 1996.
+In August 2023, he took Morocco women's team to the knockout stages of the 2023 FIFA Women's World Cup on their debut appearance at the tournament.